Platform-Specific Content Strategies: Format & Structure for AI Search

 Why Perplexity Citations Matter

 Perplexity's 6.2x Referral Efficiency Index means users actually click through to sources.
 Unlike ChatGPT where answers may satisfy queries directly, Perplexity users explore referenced content.
-A Perplexity citation often generates actual traffic.
+A Perplexity citation often generates actual traffic, which is why understanding AI search traffic attribution becomes critical for measuring success.

 Content Characteristics Perplexity Prefers